-In October 1992, I answered an ad in the @scmpnews for a half-time PR Lady and landed my second HK job.
+In October 1992, I answered an ad in the @scmpnews for a half-time PR Lady and landed my second job in my first year in Hong Kong.

 It came after working 3 months at Laykin Communications, where I got the best introduction to Hong Kong media.